mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-Index specifications for the collection's fields
+Index specifications for the collection's fields.

 <table>
     <thead>